 Sometimes people email me with lengthy questions or ask me something that would require a lengthy response for a proper answer.
 I believe that many of these people are students.
 Usually, I will not respond to these types of questions, because I don't have the time and because it isn't my duty to do their homework.

-I am also not on any of the social networks, except Google+, because I do not have the time for general chitchat.
+I am also not on any of the social networks, because I do not have the time for general chitchat.
 Since I already do a lot of writing for my website, it is much more tiring to also write extensively on social networks.
-The only reason why I am on Google+ is to establish my authorship link, since I do have to worry about my ranking authority to generate traffic.
+The only reason why I am on Google+ is to establish my authorship link, since I must worry about my ranking authority to generate traffic.
 However, I do not update my Google+ profile that much.
-I do believe that the authorship attribute is a great idea, since it presents a great impetus to write the best articles, but I would rather do all of my writing on my own site, where I have complete control and where I can benefit the most from my writing.
+I do believe that the authorship attribute is a great idea, since it presents a great impetus to write the best articles, but I would rather do all my writing on my own site, where I have complete control and where I can benefit the most from my writing.

 I hope you enjoy my site.
 If you have any constructive comments or suggestions, please email them to me.
-You can also check me out here: